 A traditional definition of mindfulness is “present moment awareness,” (ie, not getting lost in thoughts or telling ourselves an unhelpful story over and over again.), but mindfulness has also come to represent a larger shift in our culture and for some people, is akin to words like “conscious,” “holistic” and “spiritual.”
 Mindfulness speaks to the fact that the most important relationship we will ever have is with ourselves., and yet we are social creatures living in an interdependent world.
 For this reason, courses and coaching at the Mindful Goods merges both: our relationship with ourselves and others.
 On this platform, founded in 2017, you will find information about my courses, services and writing, as well as resources, articles and essays about living mindfully.
 Thanks for dropping by.

 More about me...

-The Mindful Goods came into being because it brings together some of my favorite things: meditation, writing and connecting with like-minded people.
-While I recently worked as a speechwriter for the United Nations, I came to believe that the path to world peace isn’t through institutions, but through individuals.
-It's not to say institutions can’t do great things, but as I say on the homepage, peace happens one person at a time.
+The Mindful Goods came into being because it brings together some of my favorite things: meditation, evolution and connecting with like-minded people.
+My personal path to meditation began the way it does for most people: trying to heal what ails the aching heart.
+Of all the things I’ve tried, and I’ve tried many, meditation helped me to understand that while our brains have been wired a certain way, the power to rewire them is in our hands.
+Professionally, I have worked for a number of institutions tasked with bringing peace to the world, like the United Nations.
+However, I have come to believe that the path to world peace isn’t through institutions, but through individuals.
+It's not to say institutions can’t do great things, but as I say on the homepage, I believe peace happens one person at a time.

 If you want to get in touch, please drop me a note here: